Teikyo University Faculty of Language Studies Department of Foreign Languages

 Dr. Kenkako Nishimukai?

-After graduating from Meiji University, studied abroad in England.
-Completed the master's program at the Graduate School of Sociology and Anthropology, Faculty of Oriental and African Studies, University of London, and obtained a doctorate from the Graduate School of Social Policy, Institute of Education, University of London.
-Since 2016, he has been appointed as a Senior Assistant Professor the Faculty of Language Studies, Teikyo University.
-Focusing on research on basic education in Sierra Leone and Ghana in Africa.
+After graduating from Meiji University, he studied abroad in the UK.
+He completed a master's degree in Sociology and Anthropology at the School of Oriental and African Studies, University of London, and obtained a doctorate in Social Policy at the Institute of Education, University of London.
+In 2016, he became Senior Assistant Professor at Teikyo University's Faculty of Languages and Cultures.
+He is currently focusing on research into basic education in Sierra Leone and Ghana in Africa.

 Educational support for developing countries by the international community has been provided since World War II.
 With the adoption of the MDGs (Millennium Development Goals) in 2015, the education field also received a tailwind, and the quantitative spread of primary education was made in developing countries as well.